au-research/ARDC-23-things/things/thing-13.md

 Things](index.md)

 ## Challenge me
-### An introduction to XSL for crosswalks
+### An introduction to the technical side of crosswalks

-Hands on with XML!

 This activity will provide an interactive introduction to XSLT using a free online tool.